 “We’re hopeful to be successful again in the free-agent market,” Nelson said.
 “And yes, Chandler Parsons will be front and center.”

-When asked what his recruiting pitch would be to this summer’s free agents, Parsons rattled off a number of things that he believes separates Dallas from other teams.
+When asked what his recruiting pitch would be to this summer’s free agents, Parsons rattled off several things that he believes separates Dallas from other teams.

 “We’re a championship-caliber team.
 We’ve just got to get the right pieces.
 I have great relationships with a lot of guys that are out there.”